damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 ### Letter of Employment<a name="letter-of-employment"></a>

-If you need a letter from GitLab verifying your employment, please send the request to People Ops citing what information is needed.
-For example, salary, start date, title, etc. People ops will send you the letter once it is completed.
+If you need a letter from GitLab verifying your employment/contractor status, please send the request to People Ops citing what information is needed.
+For example, monthly fee, salary, start date, title, etc. People ops will send you the letter once it is completed.

 ## Team Directory<a name="directory"></a>